 Charities are among the organisations with the most to gain from upping their digital skills, yet one-fifth have little or no web presence and 50% need help with web design and social media.

 The potential is huge and it’s growing by the day.
-Now’s the time to start working together to reap the full benefits of making the UK the most digitally skilled nation in the world.
+Now’s the time to start working together to reap the full benefits of making the UK the world's most digitally skilled nation.

 50% of charities